 Hutton Cranswick is a working community comprising the villages of Hutton and Cranswick.
-Situated 3 miles south of Driffield on the A164 road to Beverley in the county of East Yorkshire it has a good selection of shops including a mini markets, a butcher, a fish and chip shop, a post office, farm shop, gymnasium, hairdresser and one public house.
-The population is just over 2000 with 965 houses.
+Situated 3 miles south of Driffield on the A164 road to Beverley in the county of East Yorkshire it has a good selection of shops including a mini markets, a butcher, a fish and chip shop, a post office, farm shop, garden centre, hairdresser and one public house.
+The population is just over 2000 with 980 houses.
 It is regarded by most residents and the local authorities as one village and it’s mainly a working village with a small but growing retirement community.

 The village produces, each month, a 28 page Bulletin providing advertising for local business, comment on local affairs and the opportunity to advise residents of forthcoming events and the success or otherwise of past activities.

-The village is served well by local transport between Scarborough and Hull having a station on the east coast line and bus stops on the A164.
+The village is served well by local transport between Scarborough and Hull having a railway station on the east coast line and bus stops on the A164.

 The village has a history traceable to the Domesday Book, some of which was recorded in 1980 by Herbert Johnson in his book “A Tale of Two Villages.”
 The last twenty years was updated by a resident author in 2000 and reprinted by the Bulletin Committee as a millennium project.